SeJV/ComparisonRLapproaches/experiments/README.md

 The training environment is CartPole from openAI with continuous observation space and discrete actions.
 Three versions of a [Deep Q-Network](/agents/deep_q_network_agent.py) with the same epsilon reduction and neural network structure are used, but the learning rate `alpha` is different for each agent.
 The effect of learning rate on training effectiveness is compared.
+Cartpole is considered as solved, when the agent gets a reward of over 195 for 100 consecutive episodes.

 <img src="./plots/comparison_dqn_cart_pole.png" width="400" />

-As shown in the plot, agent with `alpha=0.019` is the most promising, but further hyperparameter tweaking has to be done.

 ## Showcase